avishaigonen123/CTF_writeups/hackthebox/Imagery/index.md

 /logout               (Status: 405) [Size: 153]
 ```

-When navigating mannually on the website, we can find the button "report bug"
+When navigating manually on the website, we can find the button "report bug"

 ![report bug button](image.png)